bugjam/audiobooks/README.md

 ## 📱 PWA

 This application is configured as a PWA.
 When built for production, it generates a service worker and manifest file allowing users to install the app on their devices.

+## License

+This project is licensed under the MIT License.

+Note: Large portions of the code were generated with the assistance of AI tools.
+The repository owner claims no exclusive authorship beyond what is permitted by applicable law and licenses the code in good faith.